Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 ## Pipelines

-We are using pipeline to pipeline communication [pipeline-to-pipeline architecture](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html) so that parsing logic can be modularised and community can use it with ease.
-To process logs we need to create pipelines.yml file.
-We start with defining enrichments and output pipelines(common for all log sources).
-Then we add input and processor pipelines only for the logs we process. [settings.json](#settingsjson) is the file where we define the log sources we want to process.
-We have [general.json](#generaljson) file to specify more specifics like on how many nodes we need to process a particular log source.
-With these setting files and numerous environment variables [generate_pipelines.py](#generate_pipelinespy) script generates a `pipelines.yml` for a specific node.
-If you want to process all configs on all nodes you just need to run the generate script with `num_indexers` set to 1 in `general.json`.

-We do not process all configs on all nodes because of performance problems associated with kafka and logstash.

-Logflow overview:
+We are using [pipeline to pipeline communication](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html) so that parsing logic can be modularised and community can use it with ease.

+**Logflow overview**

 ![openSIEM_logflow](https://user-images.githubusercontent.com/6766061/120641277-0948cc80-c491-11eb-933e-8e07ac90ab01.jpg)

-Logflow detailed:

-![logflow_detailed](https://user-images.githubusercontent.com/6766061/120799243-1da5cb80-c55c-11eb-853f-5a7048bda591.jpg)

 Each input pipeline sends logs to its respective processor config pipeline.
 All the processor pipelines forward logs to the enrichment pipeline.
 Enrichments are applied sequentially and then the processed and enriched log is send to designated outputs.
+Log outputs are also sequential because of how they are defined in [enrichment output section](https://github.com/Cargill/OpenSIEM-Logstash-Parsing/blob/master/config/enrichments/999_output.conf).
+Reason why we did not used parallel out because if we have 3 outputs, then
+  1. It would lead to increased memory need by 2/3rd since each event is cloned for parallel processing.
+  2. It does not offer any practical parralelism advantage because if any of the down pipelines are bloked, it chokes up the upper pipelines after it's batch size is full.

+**Logflow detailed**

+![logflow_detailed](https://user-images.githubusercontent.com/6766061/120799243-1da5cb80-c55c-11eb-853f-5a7048bda591.jpg)

 ## Working

+To process logs we need to create pipelines.yml file.
+We start with defining enrichments and output pipelines(common for all log sources).
+Then we add input and processor pipelines only for the logs we process. [settings.json](#settingsjson) is the file where we define the log sources we want to process.
+We have [general.json](#generaljson) file to specify more specifics like on how many nodes we need to process a particular log source.
+With these setting files and numerous environment variables [generate_pipelines.py](#generate_pipelinespy) script generates a `pipelines.yml` for a specific Logstash node.
+If you want to process all configs on all Logstash nodes you just need to run the generate script with `num_indexers` set to 1 in `general.json`.

+**Note:** We gather all the logs in Kafka through various logfeeding agents for a temporary storage.
+We process logs from Kafka and Azure Eventhub and output to elastic.
+So keep in mind that our pipeline generation script is inclined in favor of these but you can tweak for your custom use cases.
+We do not process all configs on all nodes because we faced performance problems associated with Kafka and Logstash kafka-input plugin.

+**Pipeline Generation**

 The pipeline generation script reads settings json files and the environment variables, takes the pipelines.yml from the config directory as a template and adds input and processor pipelines to it enabling processing of those log sources.

+**Note** The script also replaces variables defined in different conf files with values taken from environment.
+See environment variables section.

 ![pipeline_generation](https://user-images.githubusercontent.com/6766061/120667299-fb07aa00-c4aa-11eb-9e58-fb1b0c6b9dd0.jpg)

+Individual input files and the script are explained below.

-### pipelines.yml template
+### **pipelines.yml template**

 Lies in the config directory root.
-Added below with detailed comments.
+See inline comments.

 ```yml
 ################# ENRICHMENTS #################
 - pipeline.id: enrichments